cedar-policy/cedar-spec/README.md

 To build the Dafny formalization and proofs:

-* Install Dafny and Z3 version 4.12.1, following the instructions [here](https://github.com/dafny-lang/dafny/wiki/INSTALL).
+* Install Dafny version 4.0 and Z3 version 4.12.1, following the instructions [here](https://github.com/dafny-lang/dafny/wiki/INSTALL#building-and-developing-from-source-code).
 Ensure that Z3 is on your path.
 * `cd cedar-dafny && make`

 To build the DRT framework: